WindowsCommandPrompt/IPPTReady/README.md

     <td>
       <ol>
         <li align = "justify">Conceptualized the initial design of implementing a stopwatch in the Run, and a countdown timer in the SitUp and PushUp activities</li>
-        <li align = "justify">Conceptualized the initial design of implementing a
+        <li align = "justify">Conceptualized the initial design for the Run activity, including where the stopwatch should be positioned with the Run activity, that includes the start and stop buttons needed for the user to start and stop the timer</li>
         <li align = "justify">Implemented the stopwatch in the Run activity, and then implemented a countdown timer in the SitUp and the PushUp activities</li>
-        <li align = "justify">Implemented the rough user interface for the Run activity, PushUp activity and the SitUp activity</li>
+        <li align = "justify">Implemented the rough user interface for the Run activity, PushUp activity based on the initial conceptualized design</li>
+        <li align = "justify">Ensured that the user is able to exit the Run and PushUp activity to navigate to other activities within the application</li>
+        <li align = "justify">Added multiple user dialogs which prompts the user for permissions before actually performing an action programmatically within the application.
+This is to let the user what actually happens once the user clicks on a certain button, container, present within the layout</li>
+        <li align = "justify">Ensured that both the stopwatch and the countdown timer in the Run and PushUp activity is synchronized</li>
-        <li align = "justify">Conceptualized the initial design of </li>
+        <li align = "justify">Ensured that the timing that is recorded within the </li>
       </ol>
     </td>
   </tr>